Dynamics-of-Language/DyLan/README.md

-DyLan Dynamic Syntax Parser
+DyLan: Parser for Dynamic Syntax
 Copyright (c) 2001-2010 Matthew Purver,
 All Rights Reserved.

+Copyright (c) 2011-2019 Arash Eshghi,
+All Rights Reserved.

 Original parser author: Matthew Purver
-Code contributions: Matthew Purver, Arash Eshghi, Yo Sato Current release prepared by: Arash Eshghi
+Later Code Contributions: Arash Eshghi, Julian Hough, Yo Sato Current release prepared by: Arash Eshghi

 This package contains a Java implementation of a NL-parser in the Dynamic Syntax framework, including prototype grammatical rules and lexicons for the English language.
-The lexicon is very small but the implementation covers a broad range of structures including relative clauses and tense.
+The lexicons are small but easy to extend as the implementation covers a broad range of structures including relative clauses and tense.